 We all meet remarkable people in our lives.
-One of the most remarkable I’ve ever met was my friend the sculptor Haydn Llewlyn Davies, the creator of “Algoma Blue”, the sculpture pictured above, which lies at the heart of this month’s newsletter.
+One of the most remarkable I’ve ever met was my friend the sculptor Haydn Llewlyn Davies, the creator of “Algoma Blue,” the sculpture pictured above.

 As you may know if you’ve been a long-time reader, I’m quite fond of the arts.
 My wife Bridget and I met the first day of music school and my first career was as a professional classical saxophone player.
 I toured up and down the eastern seaboard of Canada and the U.S. performing as guest soloist with orchestras.
 It was a great gig in my twenties, but I learned quickly that the price of such a career was being away from my spouse and children far more than I was comfortable with.
 Hence, almost twenty years ago, I retrained as a Financial Planner.